marcocuccarini/StereoGraphUnveilingStereotypes/README.md

 ```
 StereoGraph/
 │
-├── data/
+├── data/                              # Dataset folders
 │   ├── error analysis/                # IDs and human annotations for error analysis
-│   └── test e graph creation/    # IDs used for graph creation and test set
+│   └── test e graph creation/         # Dataset and IDs used for graph creation and testing
 │
 ├── human_evaluation/                  # Human evaluation results (error and similarity analyses)
 │
-├── kg/                          # Populated ontology from the dataset
+├── kg/                                # Populated knowledge graph (ontology instances)
 │
-├── ontology/                    # Ontology structure used in experiments
+├── ontology/                          # Ontology schema used in experiments
 │
-├── scripts/                     # Scripts to run full pipeline and evaluations
+├── scripts/                           # Scripts for pipeline execution and evaluation
+│   ├── pipeline_implementation/       # Core pipeline components
+│   │   ├── main.py                    # Script to run and test the model
+│   │   └── prompt.py                  # List of possible prompts for evaluation
+│   │
+│   ├── results_evaluation/           # Evaluation outputs and utilities
+│   │   └── evaluate_performance.py    # Extracts average similarity from result files
 │
-├── src/                         # SPARQL queries used throughout the project
+├── src/                               # SPARQL queries and related utilities
 │
-├── main.py                      # Main file to run the full pipeline via CLI
+├── main.py                            # CLI entry point for the full pipeline
-├── main.ipynb                   # Notebook version for interactive use
 └── prompts.py                         # Prompt templates used in the evaluation

 ```

 ---